silshack/inls161fall2016/_posts/2016-10-17-single-multiple-outputs.md

 First, we need to get some files.

-Fork and clone this repository into your CodeAnywhere container:
+Fork and clone this repository into your Cloud9 workspace:

 https://github.com/inls161/pandoc-practice

-Once you have the files in your CodeAnywhere container, I will show you some things in class and then in your groups you will answer and mark up the `example.md` file using the instructions in the file.
+Once you have the files in your Cloud9 workspace, I will show you some things in class and then in your groups you will answer and mark up the `example.md` file using the instructions in the file.

 ***When you are finished with the questions in file:***